What does it take to succeed in college?

 - Plan how you will use the time for the test: It is a good idea to see how many sections there are and get a rough estimate of how much time you will need to finish each test section in order to finish the test on time.
 Follow your own plan and do not become nervous if other students finish the test before you do.

 - Determine which test sections will receive priority: As mentioned above, it is a good idea to find the sections that will be easiest for you and do those sections first.
 If you start with the more difficult sections first, then you may not leave enough time for questions that would have been sure points.
-Doing the easier questions first not only helps you to get as many sure points as possible and to feel more confident, it may also help you answer the more difficult questions, because if all the material is related, many questions will contain clues to the answers of other questions.
+Doing the easier questions first not only helps you to get as many sure points as possible and to feel more confident, but it may also help you answer the more difficult questions because if all the material is related, many questions will contain clues to the answers of other questions.

 - Keep working steadily; don’t dwell on difficult questions: Getting stuck on a difficult question can lead to test anxiety and panic.
 It is a better idea to move on to easier questions.
 If you still cannot figure out the more difficult questions when you go back to them later, then give them your best guess.
 Unless you are penalized for wrong answers, then it never hurts to guess.